 Contributed by Lena from Salut From Paris

-Visiting Paris is high up the bucket list of many travelers.
-But while most of them are coming over during summer, winter definitely has some strong selling points!
-However, Paris is never really offseason, but you’ll still find significantly fewer crowds, less waiting times at sights and most likely even better deals when renting a hotel room.
+However, Paris is never really off-season, but you’ll still find significantly fewer crowds, fewer waiting times at sights, and most likely even better deals when renting a hotel room.

 30. Bucharest, Romania